• Skip to primary navigation

 These DIY wall vases would make a lovely gift.
 Don’t go smashing up the family’s best China but if there is a chipped cup or 2 then perhaps you could use one of them.

-I think they are a great idea for Mother’s day or even a birthday.
-Especially if you make their favorite flowers out of crepe paper.
+They are a great idea for Mother’s Day or even a birthday, especially if you make their favourite flowers out of crepe paper.

 DIY China teacup wall vase

-This time I made small blossom crepe paper flowers in complementary colors.
-I made up the blossom flowers from adapting some of the flower tutorials from my pineapple flower wall decor.
-A good site for crepe paper flower tutorials is Lia Griffith.
+I made small cherry blossom crepe paper flowers in complementary colours this time.
+I made up the blossom flowers by adapting some flower tutorials from my pineapple flower wall decor.

 Framed China cup vase

-I think my denim flowers bouquet would like great in the blue wall vase.
+My denim flower bouquet would look great in the blue wall vase.
 My beautiful map roses would look good in the pink/red wall vases.

 Repurposed broken China wall vase